nadavhen/NadavFinalProject/documentation.md

 ## Overview
 This documentation covers the main components of a primer design application, including `PrimerDesigner.py`, `Main.py`, and `GUI.py`.
 The application provides a comprehensive solution for designing primers, integrating sequence input, parameter customization, and result presentation through a user-friendly graphical interface.

+## Main.py

+### Overview
+Serves as the entry point, integrating GUI components with primer design logic.

+### Workflow
+1. Initializes the GUI for sequence input.
+2. Collects sequence and parameters for primer design.
+3. Utilizes `PrimerDesigner` for primer generation and filtering.
+4. Displays results for user review and saving.

+### Dependencies
+- Biopython, RNA library for `PrimerDesigner.py`.
+- `tkinter` and `pandas` for `GUI.py`.

 ## PrimerDesigner.py

 ### Overview